-In 2006 edition, for internal gears, a virtual basic rack profile is used which differs from the basic rack profile in the tooth root radius $\rho{\rm fP}$ .
+In 2006 edition, for internal gears, a virtual basic rack profile is used with differs from the basic rack profile in the tooth root radius ρ{fP} .
 Formulas in section 6.2.1. "for internal gears" apply.
-In 2019 edition, for internal gears, only the shaper technical cutter data is used.
-The calculation of the tooth root geometry (tooth root normal chord $s{Fn}$ , radius of root fillet $\delta_F$ and bending moment arm $h{Fe}$ ) to derive form factor $Y_F$ and stress correction factor $Y_S$ , follows the same formula as used for external gears generated with a shaper cutter.
-However, negative signs are used for all diameters, and the manufacturing center distance $a_0$ is used.
-Furthermore, the tangential angle $\theta$ is $\theta = 60^\circ$ .
+In 2019 edition, for internal gears, only the shaper cutter data is used.
+The calculation of the tooth root geometry (tooth root normal chord s{Fn}, radius of root fillet δ{F} and bending moment arm h{Fe}) to derive form factor Y_F and stress correction factor Y_S, follows the same formula as used for external gears generated with a shaper cutter.
+However, negative signs are used for all diameters, the manufacturing center distance a_0 are used.
+Furthermore, the tangential angle θ is $\theta = 60^{\circ}$.